Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/unlock_time.md

 \\(DifficultyTarget = 120\\)

-You then get the top blocks timestamp and add the target seconds per block[^adjusting-top-block].
+You then get the top block's timestamp and add the target seconds per block[^adjusting-top-block].

 The timestamp we use is then the minimum out of the adjusted median and adjusted most recent timestamp[^minimum-timestamp].